datascience-2025-group4/group04-team02/README.md

 in subfolder `01_length` we analysed differences in the lenghts of the CDR-regions of different antibodies

 in subfolder `02_sequence` we analysed differences in the aminoacid composition and sequence of antibodies

 - `01_aa_composytion.ipynb` @Michi
 This Jupyter Notebook analyzes the amino acid distributions in the complementarity-determining regions (CDR-H1, CDR-H2, CDR-H3) of antibodies targeting different antigens.
 The goal is to identify potentially characteristic differences between these groups.

 - `02_compare_all.ipynb` @Lotta
+In this notebook, antibodies directed against different antigens (SARS-CoV-2, influenza and human) are analyzed.
+It is investigated whether the properties of the CDR regions (charge, mass, polarity, hydrophobicity and length) differ between the groups.
+Statistical tests such as the Shapiro-Wilk test, Levene test, Welch-ANOVA and the Games-Howell method are used to test whether these differences are significant.

 - `03_pairwise_alignment.ipynb` @Clara